Read and report vaccine reactions, harassment and failures.

 Diphtheria

-• Respiratory diphtheria is a rare bacterial infection with symptoms occurring 2-5 days after exposure.
+- Respiratory diphtheria is a rare bacterial infection with symptoms occurring 2-5 days after exposure.
 Symptoms include a sore throat, croupy cough, low-grade fever, runny nose, breathing problems, and a fiber-like coating on the tonsils, pharynx, or inside of the nose.
 Neck swelling (bull neck) is usually present in severe disease.
 Complications include heart inflammation (myocarditis), neurologic inflammation (neuritis), kidney damage, and airway obstruction.
 Death occurs in 5-10 percent of respiratory cases.

-• Cutaneous diphtheria presents as infected skin lesions that lack a uniform appearance.
+- Cutaneous diphtheria presents as infected skin lesions that lack a uniform appearance.
 It is most frequently seen in the tropics or among persons experiencing homelessness.
 Complications occur less often from this form of diphtheria.

-• Diphtheria is contagious and spreads from person to person through respiratory secretions (coughing, sneezing).
+- Diphtheria is contagious and spreads from person to person through respiratory secretions (coughing, sneezing).
 It can also be transmitted if a person touches the wound of a person with diphtheria or from touching objects contaminated with the bacteria.
-Vaccinated individuals can still spread the bacteria because vaccination does not eliminate carriage of Corynebacterium diphtheriae in the back of the throat or on the skin.
+Vaccinated individuals can still spread the bacteria because vaccination does not eliminate the carriage of Corynebacterium diphtheriae in the back of the throat or on the skin.

 Diphtheria Vaccine

-• Adverse reactions to combination vaccines containing diphtheria include a temperature of 105F or higher, collapse/shock, persistent crying, convulsions, coma, uncontrolled epilepsy, progressive encephalopathy, and death.
+- Adverse reactions to combination vaccines containing diphtheria include a temperature of 105F or higher, collapse/shock, persistent crying, convulsions, coma, uncontrolled epilepsy, progressive encephalopathy, and death.

-• As of April 1, 2024, there had been 6,489 claims filed in the federal Vaccine Injury Compensation Program (VICP) for injuries and deaths following diphtheria vaccination, including 880 deaths and 5,609 serious injuries.
+- As of January 1, 2025, there had been 6,603 claims filed in the federal Vaccine Injury Compensation Program (VICP) for injuries and deaths following diphtheria vaccination, including 882 deaths and 5,721 serious injuries.

 Food & Drug Administration (FDA)

-• Infanrix, manufactured by GlaxoSmithKline, is a 3-in-1 combination shot containing diphtheria, tetanus toxoids, and acellular pertussis vaccine for children under seven years of age.
+- Infanrix, manufactured by GlaxoSmithKline, is a 3-in-1 combination shot containing diphtheria, tetanus toxoids, and acellular pertussis vaccine for children under seven years of age.

-• Daptacel, manufactured by Sanofi Pasteur Ltd., is a 3-in-1 combination shot containing diphtheria and tetanus toxoids and acellular pertussis vaccine for children under seven years of age.
+- Daptacel, manufactured by Sanofi Pasteur Ltd., is a 3-in-1 combination shot containing diphtheria and tetanus toxoids and acellular pertussis vaccine for children under seven years of age.

-• Pediarix, manufactured by GlaxoSmithKline, is a 5-in-1 combination shot containing diphtheria and tetanus toxoids and acellular pertussis, hepatitis B recombinant and inactivated poliovirus vaccines for children under seven years of age.
+- Pediarix, manufactured by GlaxoSmithKline, is a 5-in-1 combination shot containing diphtheria and tetanus toxoids and acellular pertussis, hepatitis B recombinant and inactivated poliovirus vaccines for children under seven years of age.

-• Kinrix, manufactured by GlaxoSmithKline, is a 4-in-1 combination vaccine containing diphtheria and tetanus toxoids, acellular pertussis, and inactivated poliovirus vaccines for children four to six years old.
+- Kinrix, manufactured by GlaxoSmithKline, is a 4-in-1 combination vaccine containing diphtheria and tetanus toxoids, acellular pertussis, and inactivated poliovirus vaccines for children four to six years old.

-• Quadracel, manufactured by Sanofi Pasteur, is a 4-in-1 combination vaccine containing diphtheria and tetanus toxoid, acellular pertussis, and inactivated poliovirus vaccine for children 4 to 6 years old.
+- Quadracel, manufactured by Sanofi Pasteur, is a 4-in-1 combination vaccine containing diphtheria and tetanus toxoid, acellular pertussis, and inactivated poliovirus vaccine for children 4 to 6 years old.

-• Pentacel, manufactured by Sanofi Pasteur Ltd., is a 5-in-1 combination shot containing diphtheria and tetanus toxoids and acellular pertussis, inactivated poliovirus, and Haemophilus b conjugate (tetanus toxoid conjugate) vaccines for children under four years old.
+- Pentacel, manufactured by Sanofi Pasteur Ltd., is a 5-in-1 combination shot containing diphtheria and tetanus toxoids and acellular pertussis, inactivated poliovirus, and Haemophilus b conjugate (tetanus toxoid conjugate) vaccines for children under four years old.

-• VAXELIS, manufactured by MCM Vaccine Company, is a 6-in-1 combination shot containing diphtheria and tetanus toxoids and acellular pertussis, inactivated poliovirus, Haemophilus b conjugate (Meningococcal Protein Conjugate) and Hepatitis B (Recombinant) vaccine for children six weeks through four years of age.
+- VAXELIS, manufactured by MCM Vaccine Company, is a 6-in-1 combination shot containing diphtheria and tetanus toxoids and acellular pertussis, inactivated poliovirus, Haemophilus b conjugate (Meningococcal Protein Conjugate) and Hepatitis B (Recombinant) vaccine for children six weeks through four years of age.

-• Adacel, manufactured by Sanofi Pasteur Ltd., is a 3-in-1 combination booster shot containing tetanus toxoid, reduced diphtheria toxoid, and acellular pertussis vaccine for those ten years or older.
+- Adacel, manufactured by Sanofi Pasteur Ltd., is a 3-in-1 combination booster shot containing tetanus toxoid, reduced diphtheria toxoid, and acellular pertussis vaccine for those ten years or older.

-• Boostrix, manufactured by GlaxoSmithKline, is a 3-in-1 combination booster shot containing tetanus toxoid, reduced diphtheria toxoid, and acellular pertussis vaccine for those ten years or older.
+- Boostrix, manufactured by GlaxoSmithKline, is a 3-in-1 combination booster shot containing tetanus toxoid, reduced diphtheria toxoid, and acellular pertussis vaccine for those ten years or older.

-• TDVAX, manufactured by MassBiologics, is a 2-in-1 combination vaccine containing tetanus and diphtheria toxoid for those seven years of age and older.
+- TDVAX, manufactured by MassBiologics, is a 2-in-1 combination vaccine containing tetanus and diphtheria toxoid for those seven years of age and older.

-• TENIVAC, manufactured by Sanofi Pasteur Ltd., is a 2-in-1 combination vaccine containing tetanus and diphtheria toxoid for those seven years of age and older.
+- TENIVAC, manufactured by Sanofi Pasteur Ltd., is a 2-in-1 combination vaccine containing tetanus and diphtheria toxoid for those seven years of age and older.

 Centers for Disease Control (CDC)